Code | Name | Description |

 11.3 Surface cover

 Surface cover helps visualise the site and its landform and provides some information on infiltration behaviour.
-Soil cover (specifically, ‘The number of days in a year that the soil (agricultural land) is covered with vegetation’) is a key agricultural performance indicator (OECD 2001).
+Surface cover (specifically, ‘the number of days in a year that the soil (agricultural land) is covered with vegetation’) is a key agricultural performance indicator (OECD 2001).

-Estimate and record the following generalised surface cover components as a percentage composition of the site (Section 10.1).
-Consider the land cover from the surface to a height of 1.35 m, for consistency with Hurst et al. (2022).
+Estimate and record the generalised surface cover components as a percentage composition of the site (Section 10.1), using the codes in Table 11.3.
+Consider the surface cover from the surface to a height of 1.35 m, for consistency with Hurst et al. (2022).

 Code | Name | Description |